Can I sue an executor?

 • Distributing the estate

-Yes, executors can be sued and they can be held personally liable for their actions when administering an estate.
+Executors can be sued and held personally liable for any financial consequences of their wrongdoing.

 The circumstances where beneficiaries or other concerned parties might feel the need to take legal action against an executor include: